 CVS #1 Computer-Related Complaint in U.S.

-Computer vision syndrome (CVS) is a problem that affects 50 to 90 percent of people who sit and work in front of computers all day.
 Symptoms of CVS can include itchy and burning eyes, headaches, blurred vision, back and neck pain, and light sensitivity.
 You may also feel more tired and exhausted than you would normally.
 If you experience even one of these symptoms on a regular basis, you are likely suffering from CVS.

 CVS Stems from Dry Eyes

-CVS #1 Computer-related Complaint in U.S.Medical professionals say that the symptoms of CVS have a lot to do with not blinking enough.
-Blinking helps to keep your eyes moist, and when you go for long periods of time without blinking, your eyes begin to dry out and can get irritated.
+If you’ve ever experienced dry eye, you know how annoying it can be.
+But how serious is this issue actually, and is it related to using technology?
+Medical professionals say that the symptoms of CVS have a lot to do with not blinking enough.
+Blinking helps to keep your eyes moist, and when you go for long periods without blinking, your eyes begin to dry out and can get irritated.
 When you add in the fact that you’re sitting and trying to focus your eyes on the work you’re doing on your computer, you’re putting additional strain on your eyes and that is what leads to computer vision problems.
 Your eyes need to work pretty hard to adjust between looking at your screen and looking at the non-screen world around you.

 You may want to think about reducing the amount of time you spend on the computer in order to relieve your symptoms.
 Although that may be helpful, CVS isn’t strictly associated with computers.
-CVS can also become a problem when you use your smartphone, tablet or iPad, or even when watching TV or playing video games.
+CVS can also become a problem when you use your smartphone, tablet, or iPad, or even when watching TV or playing video games.

 Since it seems everyone these days has a cell phone glued to their hand all day long, the problem can’t simply be solved by reducing computer time.
 You also need to reduce the amount of time you spend surfing the web or texting on your phone and other gadgets.
-Take advantage of screen time limiting tools and apps on your phone.
+Take advantage of screen time-limiting tools and apps on your phone.
 Your eyes will be grateful for the rest!

 There are also other steps you can take to relieve your symptoms.
 These steps are especially important for those of you who have jobs working on a computer.
 This is because you don’t have the choice to cut back on time spent in front of a screen.
 Try these other tactics to reduce your symptoms of CVS.